ubernaut/cubechat/README.md

 Basic Idea:

-This framework would enable you to run a website which hosts a large compute job. (ex: large physics problem, train a neural network etc.)
+This framework would enable you to run a website which hosts a large compute job. (ex: large physics problem, train a neural network, explore a procedurally generated world with other people in real time. )

 When clients connect to your website they will join the compute network and help work on the job.

 Basic Arch:

+Signaling server:

+Super Node (group master)

+Node

 Root Workload Server